Friday, December 8, 2023, 3:15 PM – 5:15 PM PT (6:15 PM – 8:15 PM ET)

 Target Audience

-This activity is intended for hematologists, medical oncologists and other healthcare providers involved in the treatment of chronic lymphocytic leukemia.
+This activity is intended for hematologists, medical oncologists, hematology-oncology fellows and other healthcare providers involved in the treatment of chronic lymphocytic leukemia (CLL).

 Learning Objectives

-• Individualize the selection of systemic therapy for patients with newly diagnosed chronic lymphocytic leukemia (CLL), considering new research findings, clinical presentation, biomarker profile, coexisting medical conditions and patient preferences.
+• Individualize the selection of systemic therapy for patients with newly diagnosed CLL, considering new research findings, clinical presentation, biomarker profile, coexisting medical conditions and individual preferences.

-• Appreciate the scientific rationale for the investigation of combined BTK and Bcl-2 inhibition, and review recently presented data documenting the safety and efficacy of this strategy in patients with newly diagnosed CLL.
+• Appreciate the scientific rationale for the investigation of combined BTK and Bcl-2 inhibition, and review recently presented data documenting the safety and efficacy of this strategy for patients with newly diagnosed CLL.

-• Analyze how age, performance status, prior therapeutic exposure and other biologic and disease related factors impact the selection and sequencing of therapy for patients with relapsed/refractory (R/R) CLL.
+• Analyze how age, performance status, prior therapeutic exposure and other biological and disease-related factors impact the selection and sequencing of therapy for patients with relapsed/refractory (R/R) CLL.

 • Implement a plan of care to recognize and manage side effects and toxicities associated with recently approved and emerging systemic therapies employed in the management of CLL.

-• Recall available and emerging data with novel agents and combination strategies currently under investigation in CLL and, where applicable, refer eligible patients for clinical trial participation.
+• Recall available data with novel agents and combination strategies currently under investigation for CLL, and refer eligible patients for clinical trial participation.

 CME Credit Form